 Branding and positioning are different, and often confused or used interchangeably.
 But they ARE different.
 So, what is positioning?

-The quick answer is that positioning is a foundational strategic approach to crafting the messages your brand puts out there to your various audiences to hopefully compel them to see your brand favorably as compared to your competition.
+The quick answer is that positioning is a foundational strategic approach to crafting the messages your brand or agency puts out there to your various audiences to hopefully compel them to see your brand favorably as compared to your competition.
 Positioning UNDERLIES branding, which is the practice of putting your positioning into action through your marketing channels, messages, visuals and actions.

 Branding that is not built upon a compelling Positioning Platform is, to be blunt, almost always deficient.
 You have to build the house first, before you hang the curtains.
 Positioning is the ‘strong foundation’ for the house that is your brand.